adakolecodes/LongCourseCodes/VueJs/lesson-note.md

 **src folder:**
 - main.js: this is the entry point to vue.
 We import createApp method from vue and also we import our root app component which is in App.vue

 We call createApp method and pass the main app component and mount It to the div with the id of app

-- App.vue: this is like our root component, every component we create will be embedded here.
+- App.vue: this is like our root component, every component we create will be embedded/imported here.

 # Parts of a component